 A verdant oasis awaits on the outdoor patio at Talula's Garden, a farm-to-table eatery that takes the cake in terms of al fresco dining in this city.
 Climbing vines surround the space, while leafy plants peek down from their wall-mounted planters.
 Lanterns flicker on tabletops, adding to the soft glow of string lights overhead.
 You could hardly get more romantic than this.

 A meal at this buzz-worthy Italian restaurant will set you back a pretty penny, but critics and regular diners would agree that a meal at Vetri lives up to the hype.
 The prix fixe tasting menu invites you to sample a wealth of rustic, innovative Italian dishes, each best enjoyed with Vetri's expertly-curated wine pairings.
 Dining with your honey here is an all-around experience.

 Described by some as the perfect date night spot, Bistrot La Minette serves classic French comfort food in a space that's equally upscale and comfortable.
 This is where the sophisticated Francophile can enjoy an authentic representation of the quintessential Parisian bistro experience, from the pressed tin ceiling all the way down to the open kitchen and the red banquette seating.
 So, go ahead and make date night a little more interesting by going "abroad."

 Housed within The Rittenhouse, one of Philly's most luxurious hotels, Lacroix serves stylish, contemporary American fare in a posh and elegantly-appointed dining room.
-A couple insider tips for you and yours: 1) Request a table by the window overlooking Rittenhouse Square Park, and 2) Note that Sunday brunch here is reportedly out of this world.
+Request a table by the window overlooking Rittenhouse Square Park for a little extra ambiance, and try out the Sunday brunch—it's out of this world.

 Traditional Italian cuisine is served with a side of live opera at Victor Cafe, a longtime fixture of Dickinson Street in South Philly.
 Here, servers double as trained opera singers who, every 15 to 20 minutes, erupt into song, filling the cozy, candlelit space.
 Listen for the bell to signal that a performance is about to begin.